CipherTrace Files Two Monero Cryptocurrency Tracing Patents

 - Active participation in the Monero network to gain intelligence.

 CipherTrace has been developing these tools since early 2019 within the scope of a Department of Homeland Security project.
-This project has laid the groundwork for future implementation of entity transaction clustering, A device, physical medium, program or service whose sole pur...
-More identification, A business that allows customers to trade cryptocurrencies o...
-More Attribution data points include information such as account ...
+This project has laid the groundwork for future implementation of entity transaction clustering, A wallet is a device (a hardware device, a program, or servi...
+More identification, exchange Attribution is the process of attributing otherwise unhelpfu...
 More, and other functionality that will provide law enforcement with even more tools for investigating Monero transactions and addresses related to A Criminal is an individual or group who has been convicted ...
 More activity.

 With 45% of darknet markets now supporting Monero—the second-favorite A cryptocurrency (or crypto currency) is a digital asset des...
 More of choice among criminals, just behind bitcoin—law enforcement interest in Monero tracing has soared.
 Monero employs a particularly unique design to ensure user anonymity, including always-on, enforced privacy.
 Unlike other anonymity-enhanced cryptocurrencies, Monero uses enforced privacy-by-default for all transactions so that no user can accidentally or deliberately be traceable or insecure.
 Unlike public-by-default mechanisms, this functionality protects users from accidentally not using Monero’s privacy features.
 As a result, users cannot be scrutinized or penalized by outside actors for using private transactions.

 These built-in obfuscation techniques are what draw in privacy advocates and criminals alike.
 CipherTrace’s goal is to enable the detection of criminal users, therefore increasing the safety and sustainability of privacy coins like Monero in the future.
-As it stands, Monero’s privacy capabilities make it too difficult for many The term virtual asset refers to any digital representation ...
+As it stands, Monero’s privacy capabilities make it too difficult for many The term "virtual asset" refers to any digital representatio...
 More Service Providers to take on their risk.
 The inability to know the source of any XMR funds makes them inherently high risk to any anti-money laundering program and, as a result, more and more VASPs would rather delist than take on the extra compliance risks of anonymity-enhanced coins like Monero.

 CipherTrace’s Monero tracing capabilities will allow VASPs to identify when inbound XMR may have criminal origins, allowing them to adequately risk rate customer transactions per any required regulations.